telophasehq/tangent/README.md

 * `tangent run` – to start the tangent runtime

 ## Why use Tangent?
-Tangent is designed for teams that need real transformations at scale, not just log forwarding.

-1. **Use real languages, not DSLs** – Transform complex schemas like OCSF using full programming languages with type safety, imports, and tests.
-It’s easier to debug, review, and co-develop with LLMs.
+1. **Use real languages, not DSLs** – Real code > DSL.
+Reviewable, testable, LLM‑friendly.

-2. **Built-in performance and correctness checks** – With tangent test and tangent bench, you can verify both logic and throughput before your plugin hits production.
-No more regressions that silently slow your pipeline.
+2. **Catch breakage before prod** — `tangent plugin test` for correctness; `tangent bench` for throughput/latency.

 3. **Composable and shareable** – We want data transformations to be easy to write and _share_.
-You can publish and discover open-source transforms in the [Tangent Plugins library](https://github.com/telophasehq/tangent-plugins).
+You can publish and discover open-source plugins in the [Tangent Plugins library](https://github.com/telophasehq/tangent-plugins).

-4. **Warehouse-native output** – Tangent lands data directly in object storage like S3.
-We are actively working on Iceberg and Delta Lake support.

 ## Install
 ```bash